CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ### Exercise 5: Create a custom policy

 A custom policy definition allows customers to define their own rules for using Azure.
 Whatever the business driver for creating a custom policy, the steps are the same for defining the new custom policy.

+In this exercise, you will be creating a custom initiative using azure policy and will learn to assign it.

 ***Create a custom initiative using Azure Policy***